 Yes.
 We expect that many of our MICRO grant recipients will apply to SEED once they have gained market traction and meet the SEED eligibility requirements.
 MICRO grant recipients are able to receive the full $50K for SEED.

 MICRO and SEED are targeted to innovative, scalable companies based in the state of North Carolina with a sustainable competitive advantage.
-Retail stores, restaurants and other lifestyle companies, including consulting firms, fall out of the scope of NC IDEA grants.
+Retail stores, restaurants, catering companies, cleaning companies, and other lifestyle companies, including consulting firms, fall out of the scope of NC IDEA grants.
 Nonprofits are also out of scope.
 Learn more about the eligibility criteria of our MICRO and SEED grants.

 NC IDEA’s mission is to foster economic development in North Carolina by helping young startups commercialize their innovations.
 While we recognize the importance of all entrepreneurship to North Carolina’s economy, our grants are awarded to companies with high-growth potential bringing an innovative product or business model to market and on a path to become a multi-million dollar company, have 50+ employees or be investable.
 These companies often grow by first focusing on and excelling in one thing before moving onto the next most profitable related product, service or market.